coder/coder/docs/admin/templates/managing-templates/devcontainers/index.md

 Additionally, Envbuilder can be configured to push the full image back to your registry for additional security scanning.

-This means that Coder admins can still require hardened base images and packages, while still allowing developer self-service.
+This means that Coder admins can require hardened base images and packages, while still allowing developer self-service.

 Envbuilder runs inside a small container image but does not require a Docker daemon in order to build a dev container.
 This is useful in environments where